lazlowa/pypz-python/docs/guides/ht_create_pipeline.rst

 The following logic is implemented:

 1. Create the DemoPipeline object
-2. Create the PipelineExecutor object with the pipeline as ctor argument
+2. Create the :class:`PipelineExecutor <pypz.executors.pipeline.executor.PipelineExecutor>` object with the pipeline as ctor argument
 3. Start the pipeline execution
 4. Shutdown the pipeline execution